brandonweeks/draft-bweeks-acme-device-attest/draft-ietf-acme-device-attest.md

 # Hardware Module

-A new identifier type, `hardware-module` is introduced to represent the identity of the secure crypto-processor that generated the certificate key.
+A new identifier type, `hardware-module` is introduced to represent the identity of the secure cryptoprocessor that generated the certificate key.
 The identity is modeled after the HardwareModuleName form described in [RFC4108].
 It consists of two components: an OBJECT IDENTIFIER to represent the type of hardware module, and a serial number that identifies the specific hardware module.

 Although [RFC4108] specifies that serial numbers can be represented as any sequence of bytes, this specification requires that serial numbers MUST be representable as valid UTF-8 strings consisting of at least one code point and MUST NOT contain a forward-slash "/" (UTF-8: U+002F) character.
 This restriction ensures that serial numbers can be included in `hardware-module` identifier string values and that the ABNF production rule for the value is unambiguous.